Riczh/Zhou-portfolio/final_project_p1.md

 As a reader, I want to invest in this company so that I can get a high return.

-story arc is described; call to action is identified.
-Method and medium are identified.

 #### Outline

 ![Story Arc](WechatIMG3106.jpeg)